-The security force for WIPP consists of a staff of Security Police Officers, and support personnel on duty 24 hours a day.
-The WIPP security force maintains field vehicles, which are used several times daily for perimeter inspections.
+The WIPP Protective Force staffs personnel on duty 24 hours a day.
+The WIPP Protective Force maintains field vehicles, which are used several times daily for area inspections.

-Security will be maintained within the PPA, EUA, and Off-Limits area only.
+Security will be maintained within the PPA, EUA, and Off-Limits Area only.
 These areas are posted against trespass under the authority of Section 229 of the Atomic Energy Act of 1954, 42 U.S.C.
 2278a, and pursuant to the regulations set forth in 10 CFR Part 860 and DOE Order 473.3.
 Security personnel will evaluate requests for services within the WLWA and make determinations based on DOE direction, manpower, and funding.